-- No twisting the hip or toes inward (Source: Aurora Health Care)
+- No twisting the hip or toes inward (Aurora Health Care)

-For a list of detailed pictures of these hip precautions and home safety measures, you can print out this Hip Precautions and Hip Safety Handout from St. Vincent’s Hospital in Birmingham, AL.
+For a list of detailed pictures of these hip precautions and home safety measures, you can print out any needed pages from this helpful Hip Precautions and Hip Safety Handout from St. Vincent’s.

 The hip kits generally include a reacher, long handled shoe horn, long handled sponge, dressing stick and sock aid to prevent the patient from breaking precautions and making the task possible.